 If you have been diagnosed with cervical discogenic disease, it can have a debilitating impact on your life.
 The following information can help you better work with your primary care physician to develop a treatment plan to get you back to a healthy, active life.

 Cervical discogenic disease occurs when the discs between the vertebrae in this part of the spine wear out, bulge or become herniated.
 This can occur for a variety of reasons, including aging, genetics, injury, overuse, improper lifting and more.
 A deteriorated disc is not necessarily painful by itself, but it can cause symptoms if any part of the disc interferes with a spinal nerve.
 Symptoms of cervical discogenic disease include:

 - Muscle weakness

-Although natural degeneration as part of the aging process is one of the main causes of cervical disc degeneration, there are a number of steps you can take under a doctor’s supervision to discourage the onset of cervical discogenic disease.
+Although you can’t stop the natural aging process, there are a number of steps you can take under a physician’s supervision to discourage the onset of cervical discogenic disease.
 These include:

 - Maintain a healthy body weight

 - Eat right